Chudimikelson/bw/README.md

 The most challenging aspect of this project was fetching data from football-data.org's API as this was my first time trying out the API.
 However, it was fun and easy as soon as i figured out how to use nested data provided in JSON format, thanks to React's state concept.

+## Hosted on Netlify

+You can view this project live on [BW Football](https://bwfootball.netlify.com/)

 ## Features